 2. HONBAY – 6 pairs of rubber earplugs

 Score: 4.3 / 5 out of 348+ ratings

 MSRP $7 Amazon

 Silicone earplugs are one of the cheapest and most convenient ways to protect your ears when surfing.
 Before using this type of earplug, you can simply “lube” the plugs on your tongue before plugging them in for the best fit.
 I’ve mainly used this type of earplugs as it quiets the rough environment around you.

 - Quantity: 6pairs – 12pcs

 - 6 different colors as shown

-When using these – you hear perfectly well the high’s and low’s.
+When using these – you hear perfectly well the highs and lows.
 Matter of fact, it’s like a totally different environment when you are “plugged in” the water.
-If you are surfing in the warm water and it starts feels limiting, you can remove the earplugs and put it in your boardshorts’ pocket, while surfing in a wetsuit – there’s always somewhere to chuck those in.
+If you are surfing in the warm water and it starts to feel limiting, you can remove the earplugs and put it in your boardshorts’ pocket, while surfing in a wetsuit – there’s always somewhere to chuck those in.

-Besides surfing, you can use these ear protection when on a plain or simply want to zone off before going to sleep!
+Besides surfing, you can use this ear protection when on a plain or simply want to zone off before going to sleep!